LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs: Methodology

 \subsection{Graph Retriever}

 Citation graphs from different domains often exhibit various structural and semantic properties (\eg citation preferences and terminology).
 Modeling these properties is essential for accurate retrieval.
-However, existing RAG methods \cite{he2024g} generally do not address these domain-specific aspects and often fail to incorporate neighboring information during retrieval, leading to unsatisfactory retrieval quality.
-To address this, our graph retriever is pre-trained using self-supervision to adapt to each research domain.
-We propose the novel notion of pseudo-query embedding and neighbor-aware modeling to integrate the semantic and structural dependencies among literature.
-With our graph retriever, \method can scale to citation contexts that exceed the input window limitation and extract accurate literature references to reduce hallucinations.
+However, existing RAG methods \cite{he2024g} generally do not address these domain-specific aspects and lack diversity in their recommendations, making them unsuitable for personalized retrieval and resulting in lower retrieval quality.
+To address this, our graph retriever is incorporated with controllable retrieval topics and the re-ranking strategy to enhance its recommendation diversity.
+We propose the novel notion of pseudo-query embedding to generalize the model to incomplete queries.
+With graph retriever, \method can scale to citation contexts that exceed the input window limitation and extract accurate literature references to reduce hallucinations.
 It comprises three main steps: indexing, self-supervised training, and retrieval.

 \xhdr{Indexing} We initiate the retriever by generating embeddings for the literature.
 For a paper $i\in\mathcal{G}$, let $T_i$ and $A_i$ denote its title and abstract.
 The embedding for node $i$ is defined as $\textbf{z}_i = LM(T_i) + LM(A_i) \in \mathbb{R}^d$, where $d$ denotes the embedding dimension and $LM$ refers to the pre-trained language model, such as BERT~\cite{devlin2019bert}.